MarkAdell/my_articles/README.md

 In the declarative approach, we described the desired outcome.
 We were like "Hey compiler, we want the `evenNumbers` array to hold the values of the `numbers` array after only including the even numbers".

-Even if you are unaware of the inner implementation of the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
+Even if you are unaware of the inner implementation of the `filter` function, you will likely understand what is happening as the code is self-descriptive and reads like English.
 And this is the beauty of declarative code.

 Please note that many programming languages provide built-in functions like `filter`.
 We will cover this later in the article when we discuss higher-order functions.